Manual Installation

 4. Create Configuration File

-file using the template below.
-A full list of configuration options can be found in config/settings.defaults.php
+Create a config/settings.php file using the template below.
+A full list of configuration options can be found in config/settings.defaults.php.

-!!! warning "Password Character Restrictions" When creating passwords for database, LDAP, or SMTP authentication, avoid using the following characters:
+Warning: When creating passwords for database, LDAP, or SMTP authentication, avoid using single quotes (

 <?php